BartekFo/task-management-app/README.md

+Create by: Bartosz Fórmanowski, Filip Sołowiej, Patryk Sliwowski
 # SvelteKit Todo App - University Group Project

 This project is part of a university course focused on team collaboration and web development.
 It's a simple todo application built with SvelteKit and Tailwind CSS.